Post by: Angie Knowles, ECO Canada

 I would definitely highlight the values held within your organization, and how their specific role contributes to a greater, overarching meaning or purpose.
 Young professionals want their personal values aligned in their work.
 They want to make a contribution right away.
 They also want to know you are walking the talk, and operating true to those values.

-I would also remember to be open to questions; it is part of a natural curiosity and process of inquiry.
+I would also remember to be open to questions; it is part of natural curiosity and process of inquiry.
 Interns are early in their career, still developing and broadening their perspective of experience and personal judgment.
 You can help them by having good documentation in place, with clear policies, an employee handbook or website, and other key information easily accessible.

 You will learn as much, if not more, from your intern, as you hope to help them learn from you!